Empact/moonshine_monit/README.md

 Example config file
 -------------------

 Please note that this plugin helps you get monit running.
-You're on your own writing monit config files.
+You're on your own writing monit config files, but here's an example with the prowl helper mentioned above.

 Check out their documentation here: [Monit](http://mmonit.com/monit/documentation/)